finnair/v-validation/packages/core/README.md

 By default `V` returns an error if same object is referenced multiple times in the input data structure.
 While plain data cannot contain duplicates, as they require references, `V` allows these and even cyclic data by setting `ValidatorOptions.allowCycles = true`.
-The converted object returned by successful validation retains identical reference structure compared to the original.
+The converted object returned by successful validation retains identical reference structure compared to the original. _Note, however, that cycles can only be connected in the converted result if the same validation rule is used on both ends._
+If different ObjectValidator rule is used, then the separate branches will result in a different copy of the converted object.
+In such case, it's better to use [Pure validation](#pure-validation).

 ## Map